AbdallahAmrBeedo/ydpibot/README.md

 Follow these steps to assemble YDPIbot:

 1. Connect the Arduino Mega to the motor driver shield and the optical encoders and MPU6050 according to the pinout diagram provided in the documentation.
-2. Connect the IMU to the Arduino Mega using the I2C interface.
+2. Connect the IMU to Raspberry Pi using the I2C interface and follow the instructions in the [mpu6050 pkg](https://github.com/PigeonSensei/pigeon_imu_driver/tree/master/mpu6050).
 3. Mount the YDLidar on top of the robot using screws.
 4. Mount the Raspberry Pi and the motor driver shield on the chassis of the robot using screws and standoffs.
 5. Connect the DC motors to the motor driver shield and attach the wheels to the motor shafts.